 The classification of bamboo as a tree had made the resource inaccessible to the economically disadvantaged forest-dwelling and rural communities, and thwarted bamboo-based livelihoods.
 CCS had consistently campaigned for reforms in bamboo regulations in India since 2009, through its 'Bamboo is not a Tree' campaign, presenting regulatory reform recommendations to 13 key central ministries.

 While the ordinance presents a major breakthrough in enabling market opportunities for bamboo-based livelihoods, it continues to be marred by the over-lapping and confounding legislations of the newly amended Indian Forest Act and Forest Rights Act (2006).
 Bamboo grown within forest limits, for instance, remains vulnerable to continuing state control.
-Following the ordinance and recognising its limits, CCS has stepped up its campaign to advocate for community rights for the sustainable management of bamboos.
+Following the ordinance and recognising its limits, CCS has stepped up its campaign to recommend community rights for the sustainable management of bamboos.